AG7GN/images/README.md

 	- Press __Enter__ at the "Root partition has been resized" screen.
 	- Press the __TAB__ key to select __Finish__, then press __ENTER__.
 	- Select __Yes__ to reboot.
-1. If the outside edge of the desktop appears cut off on your monitor, Enable __Overscan__.
-1. Once the desktop appears, click __Raspberry > Hamradio > Update Pi and Ham Apps__ and check __Raspbian OS and Apps__, then click OK.
-This will download and install the latest OS updates.
-Reboot if prompted to do so.
-1. Click __Raspberry > Preferences > Raspberry Pi Configuration__, then click __Change Password__ to set your password.
+1. Once the desktop appears, click __Raspberry > Preferences > Raspberry Pi Configuration__, then click __Change Password__ to set your password.
 Click __OK__, and __OK__ again.
+1. If the outside edge of the desktop appears cut off on your monitor or your desktop doesn't fully fill your monitor's screen, enable or disable __Overscan__ as needed to fix the problem.
 1. Change the Hostname of your Pi as desired.
 It's a good idea to include your call sign in the hostname to make it unique.
 Example: __hampi-ag7gn__.
-By convention, hostnames are lower case.
+By convention, hostnames are lower case, but there's no harm in using capital letters.
 You can use any name, but the only non-alphanumeric character allowed is a dash (-).
 1. Click __OK__.
 1. Click __Yes__ if prompted to reboot.
+1. When the desktop appears, run the Updater: Click __Raspberry > Hamradio > Update Pi and Ham Apps__, then re-run __Raspberry > Hamradio > Update Pi and Ham Apps__ if prompted to do so.
+Check __Raspbian ODS and Apps__ and click __OK__.
+Reboot if prompted.

 ## Update OS and Update/Install Ham Applications